Azure/terraform-azurerm-avm-ptn-virtualwan/README.md

 ### <a name="input_type"></a> [type](#input\_type)

-Description: Type of the virtual WAN
+Description: Type of the Virtual WAN to create.
+Possible values include: `Basic`, `Standard`.
+Defaults to `Standard` and is recommended.

 Type: `string`